sdonapar/mcpdemo/README.md

 ## License

-This project is created for demonstration purposes at PyCon India 2025.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.